 Patent protection in Europe: European patent application at a fixed price by a Patent Attorney

 If you need patent protection in Europe for your technical invention – e.g. a European patent (“EP patent”) or in the future a European patent with unitary effect (“EU patent”, “unitary patent”) – our Patent Lawyer (German Patent Attorney / European Patent Attorney) will be pleased to help you!
-Without objections of the European Patent Office (EPO / EPO) in Munich, you will receive a patent application in Europe with our support already starting from an inexpensive attorney fee (fixed price) of 1,900 € (plus official fees of the European Patent Office – EPO / EPO).
+Without objections of the European Patent Office (EPO / EPA) in Munich, you will receive a patent application in Europe with our support already starting from an inexpensive attorney fee (fixed price) of 1,900 € (plus official fees of the European Patent Office – EPO / EPA).
 This includes, among other things, the costs for the consultation in patent law as well as the preparation and filing of the European patent application (online) at the European Patent Office.
 Contact our Patent Attorney and IP Law Firm right away or find out more about our range of services for patent applications in Europe here.

 In our Patent Law Firm and IP Law Office, our “European Patent Attorney” (European Patent, Trademark and Design Attorney) with more than ten years of experience in patent law will prepare and supervise your application.